GBHyland/alfresco-out-of-process-extension-with-activeMQ/activity1-helloworld-oop-skeleton/README.md

 # Create an Alfresco Out-of-Process Skeleton (Hello World)

 ## Initial Steps
-1. Create a directory on your local machine for this exercise
+1. Create a directory on your local machine for this exercise.
-2. Download the *Community* and *Enterprise* folders to that directory (from this git)
+2. Download the *Community* and *Enterprise* folders to that directory (above).

 ## Create a Community Edition environment
 1. In Terminal, navigate to the *community* folder downloaded from initial steps.